IE-555/hw7-api-saurabhkulkarni77/README.md

 ---

 ## Suggestions
 In addition to this, we can plot stacked version of bar plot per county in state.
+Apart from this we can visualise city-wise hard to hear or deaf statistics and develop a rough insight from the statistics.